-Mr. Hartman has taught business law as an adjunct professor at Cal State University, Long Beach, is a member of the Long Beach Bar Association and the Los Angeles County Bar Association.
+Mr. Hartman has taught business law as an adjunct professor at Cal State University, Long Beach, and is a member of the Long Beach Bar Association and the Los Angeles County Bar Association.
 He has chaired the Arbitration Committee, Continuing Legal Education Committee, and the Legislative Committee of the Long Beach Bar Association, and has served on its Board of Governors.
 He has been a delegate to the State Bar's Conference of Delegates.

 Starting as a general practitioner, Mr. Hartman's practice now emphasizes the following areas.